kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome/course-assessments.md

 During weeks 1, 2, 3, and 4. you will have a weekly assignment that will be due on the Monday of the following week.
 The weekly assignments are:

-Week 1 - Letter to Future Self (Due date: xxx)
+Week 1 - Letter to Future Self (Due date: July 17th, 2023, 10pm GMT)

-Week 2 - Overcoming Limiting Beliefs (Due date: xxx)
+Week 2 - Overcoming Limiting Beliefs (Due date: July 24th, 2023, 10pm GMT)

-Week 3 - Learning Context Experiment (Due date: xxx)
+Week 3 - Learning Context Experiment (Due date: July 31st, 2023, 10pm GMT)

-Week 4 - Habit Inventory and Change Plan (Due date: xxx
+Week 4 - Habit Inventory and Change Plan (Due date: August 7th, 2023, 10pm GMT)

 More information about each assignment can be found on the assignment page of each week’s lesson.